luk036/cyclic_quorum/src/cqs.md

 Call `step_forward(2, count)`. `a` is 3.
 Check against `a=0`: `p_diff=3`, `n_diff=2`, `diff=2`. `differences` incremented.
 If it was 0, `count` increases.
 Check against `a=1`: `p_diff=2`, `n_diff=3`, `diff=2`. `differences` incremented again.
 Current set is {0, 1, 3}.
 Differences are 1-0=1, 3-0=3, 3-1=2.
 Modulo 5, these are 1, 3, 2.
 The negative differences are 0-1=4, 0-3=2, 1-3=3.
 Modulo 5, these are 4, 2, 3.
 The unique positive/modular differences are {1, 2, 3, 4}.
-We need to cover {1, 2, 3, 4} for N=5.
+We need to cover {1, 2, 3, 4} for $N$=5.
 Here, {1, 2, 3, 4} are covered.
 This set {0, 1, 3} is a solution.
 If {0, 1, 3} wasn't a solution, and the algorithm needed to backtrack from `a=3`, it would call `step_backward(2)`.
 `step_backward(2)`: `a` is 3.
 Check against `a=0`: `p_diff=3`, `n_diff=2`, `diff=2`. `differences` is decremented.
 Check against `a=1`: `p_diff=2`, `n_diff=3`, `diff=2`. `differences` is decremented.
 The state is reverted to where only {0, 1} were chosen, and the algorithm tries a different value for `a`.

 The `PrintD` function is called when the algorithm reaches a depth where D-1 numbers have been selected (i.e., position `D1`).
 It performs final validation checks, including ensuring the configuration is "minimal" and checking if the number of unique differences (`count`) is at least `N2` (`N / 2`).
 If these checks pass, the found difference cover (`a` to `a[D]`) is printed.
 Note that the modular differences are often considered up to N/2 because if a difference `d` exists, the difference `N-d` also exists between the same two numbers in reverse order.
-Covering all differences up to N/2 is sufficient to cover all N-1 non-zero differences modulo N for odd N, and N/2 for even N if the difference N/2 is covered.
+Covering all differences up to N/2 is sufficient to cover all N-1 non-zero differences modulo $N$ for odd $N$, and $N$/2 for even $N$ if the difference $N$/2 is covered.
 The threshold `N2` is used in the check.
 The `PrintD` function calls `step_forward` with `D1` to update the final difference counts for the complete set before checking the `N2` condition, and then `step_backward` with `D1` to revert the counts, allowing the search to continue.

 Symmetry-breaking optimizations are included, particularly via the `CheckRev` function.
 This helps to avoid generating and checking equivalent sequences that are simply mirror images or rotations of each other, significantly reducing the search space without missing unique solutions.
 The `CheckRev` function compares the current partial sequence (`a` up to index `t_1`) with its reversal.
 It iterates from the second element (`a`) up to the midpoint (`t_1 / 2`) and compares elements `q[j]` with `q[t_1 - j]`.
 It returns 1 if the current sequence is lexicographically less than its reverse, -1 if greater, and 0 if they are equal up to that point.
 This optimization is crucial in generating bracelets with fixed density, which is related to the problem being solved.
 The `BraceFD` and `BraceFD11` functions seem to implement this bracelet generation logic within the difference cover search.